How to Write a Design Rationale Based on the Elements & Principles of Design (Updated)

 Elements of Design

 A sense of airiness is mostly derived from the space—a high vaulted ceiling and the generous space between furniture pieces.
-Space is luxury, and the wider, the more sophisticated.
+Space is a luxury, and the wider, the more sophisticated.

-The many windows that dress the wall behind the sofa let in generous natural light, which floods the space during day.
+The many windows that dress the wall behind the sofa let in generous natural light, which floods the space during the day.
 When dark, the cove lighting perpendicular to the ceiling beams, accentuates the vaulted ceiling, maintaining the feeling of spaciousness it gives.

 The ombre curtains give away the clear line that divides the white from the blue; the airiness from the sophistication.
 White visually opens up the space even more, and the blues convey an air of royalty.